jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "cat"     "dog"     "gorilla" "buffalo" "lion"    "snake"
 ```

 Now the first value, "cats", is back.
 Why?
 To make changes in R you need to tell R very explicitly that you are making the change.
-If you don't save the result of your code (by assigning an object to it), R will run that code and simply print the results in the console panel without making any changes.
+If you don't save the result of your code (by assigning an object to it), R will run that code and simply print the results in the Console panel without making any changes.

 This is an important point that a lot of students struggle with.
 R doesn't know when you want to save (in this context I am referring to creating or updating an object that is entirely in R, not saving a file to your computer) a value or update an object.
 If *x* is an object with a value of 2, and you write `x + 2`, it would print out 4 because 2 + 2 = 4.
 But that won't change the value of *x*. *x* will remain as 2 until you explicitly tell R to change its value.
-If you want to update *x* you need to run `x <- somevalue` where "somevalue" is whatever you want to change *x* to.
+If you want to update *x* you need to run `x <- somevalue` or `x = somevalue` where "somevalue" is whatever you want to change *x* to.

 So to return to our *animals* example, if we wanted to delete the first value and keep it removed, we'd need to write `animals <- animals[-1]`.
 Which is essentially making a new object, also called *animals* (to avoid having many, slightly different objects that are hard to keep track of we'll reuse the name) with the same values as the original *animals* except this time excluding the first value, "cats".